 Plan the rest of your Journey

 Due to the long distances, trains often arrive or leave in the middle of the night or the early hours of the morning.
-Whenever this happens we recommend having pre-arranged transportation / a pickup waiting for you to/from your hotel – we definitely don’t recommend taking a rickshaw in the middle of the night to solo travellers.
+Whenever this happens I recommend having pre-arranged transportation / a pickup waiting for you to/from your hotel – we definitely don’t recommend taking a rickshaw in the middle of the night to solo travellers.
 You can give your train number to anyone picking you up to keep on track if your train is delayed 🙂 .

 Chat with your neighbours!